 In this approach, we are going to use the All()

-extension method to check if every character in the string is a number.
+extension method to check if every character in the string is a number in conjunction with the char.IsAsciiDigit()

 Let’s check this approach:

-public static bool UsingCharIsDigit(string stringValue) { return stringValue.All(char.IsDigit); }
+public static bool UsingCharIsDigit(string stringValue) { return stringValue.All(char.IsAsciiDigit); }

 Here, we use the All()

-extension method that is responsible to iterate over each character in the input string and verify if it represents a number.
-If every character is a number, we return true, otherwise false.
+extension method that is responsible for iterating over each character in the input string and verifying if it represents a number.
+If every character is a number, we return true.
+Otherwise false.

 Note that, as with the int.TryParse()